jaybee84/benchscofi/README.md

 - Check out notebook ``Class prior estimation.ipynb`` to see tests of the class prior estimation methods on synthetic and real-life datasets.

 - Check out notebook ``RankingMetrics.ipynb`` for example of training with cross-validation and evaluation of the model predictions, along with the definitions of ranking metrics present in **stanscofi**.
-It also runs [*libmf*](https://github.com/cjlin1/libmf/).

 - ... the list of notebooks is growing!